-Research on all the studies carried out on neuromuscular training to prevent ACL injuries were broken down into three groups; those that had no training, that university trained and those screened for high-risk injury, and then trained.
+Research on all the studies carried out on neuromuscular training to prevent ACL injuries was broken down into three groups; those that had no training, that university-trained and those screened for high-risk injury, and then trained.

 The aim of the research was to determine if it might be less expensive to identify high-risk athletes and treat them rather than treating the population as a whole.

 A correlation of all the studies showed that it is probably more cost-efficient to introduce a neuromuscular training programme to the general population rather than spending the money identifying those at a higher risk.